 Data collection procedures

+Training

+Both authors had previous experience with observing the species and recording birds for a minimum of one year to determine a list of best practice methods (see below).
+This training period also included practice with two different sets of recording equipment (Marantz versus Mix Pre-3).

+Below we list training steps that facilitate robust acoustic data collection:

+Be familiar with the how gain level affects recording quality

+Be familiar with what distance is appropriate for the study species to not affect their behaviour (both for setting up the speaker for playback and recording)

+Be familiar with how the study species shows signs of behavior change (e.g., flying away, erect posture, stopping one behaviour to be more vigilant because of your presence etc.)

+Be able to identify and distinguish different types of vocalizations from the study species (to ensure that both team members are recording the same vocalization types)

+Understand how to position yourself with respect to the bird and sources of interfering background noise that could improve the quality of recordings

+Understand how background noise can affect recording quality

+Below we list a set of ‘best practices’ that we follow:

+Keeping the bird being tested in view at all times

+Recording microhabitat, demographic, other variables (see below)

+Record and conduct experiments only in suitable weather conditions (e.g., not when stormy or raining) and away from noisy vehicles or machinery to limit acoustic interference

+Use .wav files for playback experiments and not compressed sound files

+Always carry multiple sets of replacement batteries for both the recording device and the microphone

+Format the SD card in the audio recorder between recording days to not run out of memory

 Audio-recordings

-Alarm calls will be recorded from the wild during the winter months of 2020 and 2021 (December - February).
+Alarm calls will be recorded in the wild during the winter months (December - February) and summer months (May - August) of 2020, 2021, and 2022.
 Because individuals are not marked, we will first record the individual and then expose it to the playback experiment.
 In this way, our two vocalization data sets will not be independent and will thus give us more power to assess the strength of responses to playback in comparison to how different the individual’s vocalization was compared to the vocalization it is exposed to in the playback experiment.
 More practically, this will enable us to avoid accidentally resampling individuals and to only visit sites once for the duration of the project.

 Grackles will be recorded 5-10 times using Rode NTG-2 shotgun microphones (frequency responses = 2-8 Hz) and saved to a Mix-Pre 3 audio recorder.
 Recordings will be uploaded to an external hard drive and backed up using the DropBox cloud.
+Grackles will be recorded from a distance of approximately 5 meters to reduce the potential of interference from researchers.
 Alarm calls will be identified using spectrograms generated with Raven Lite 2.0 (Cornell Lab of Ornithology).
-An alarm call is defined as a low, single-syllable “chut” with a wide frequency range used by both sexes throughout the year in low intensity excitement (Kok 1971).
+An alarm call is defined as a low, single-syllable “chut” with a wide frequency range used by grackles throughout the year in low intensity excitement (Kok 1971).

 Microhabitat Variables

 Microhabitat structure and the soundscape can affect bird vocalizations.
-To account for this, we will note the habitat type (using terrestrial ecosystem classifications of Sayre et al., 2009), the substrate the individual made the vocalization from, and measure decibels of background noise at the time of recordings and the playback experiment using the free app Decibel X.
+To account for this, we will note the habitat type (using terrestrial ecosystem classifications of Sayre et al., 2009), the substrate the individual made the vocalization from, and measure decibels of background noise at the time of recordings using the free app Decibel X.

 Demographic Variables